 I remember the first time I saw Inge.
-She was fourteen, maybe fifteen, and she was in finals for Full Gravity Day, a bouldering competition at Spire Climbing Center here in Bozeman, Montana.
+She was fourteen years old and in finals for Full Gravity Day, a bouldering competition at Spire Climbing Center here in Bozeman, Montana.
 She had competed that morning in the youth division, but she racked so many points they asked her to come back for finals in the evening.

 Between competing that morning and that night, she went on a run for fun.
 Up to a peak.

-A year or two later we became friends and started climbing together.
+A year later we became friends and started climbing together.
 It blew me away that she was a teenager.
 Ask anyone who knows Inge.
 She's an old soul, as they say.
-Frankly, she had her shit together a decade before I even knew how to start putting my poop in a group.

-She's not one to brag, and when she received some sponsorships in recent years, I wasn't surprised.
-Now she's navigating the social media scene as a sponsored climber.
+She’s not one to brag, and when she received some support from climbing companies in recent years, I wasn’t surprised.
+Now she’s navigating the social media scene as a sponsored climber.
 (More on this in the interview below.)
-Also in the interview, you can experience Inge's thoughtful and genuine personality.
+Also in the interview, you can experience Inge’s thoughtful and genuine personality.

 Climbing of different varieties is a main vein in my life, and over the past five years I have fallen back in love with backcountry skiing and ski mountaineering.
 Trail running and cross-country skiing always bring me a lot of delight and I really enjoy yoga in itself and as a means for training for climbing.